 - Crème fraîche

 Making the Scones (30 minutes + 20 minutes baking + cooling)

 - Preheat the oven to 400 F. Lightly butter a ceramic scone pan or line a cookie sheet with parchment paper.
 Finely grate the zest of one lemon, setting aside 2 teaspoons for the decoration.

-- Pour the two flours into a large mixing bowl and stir in the sugar, baking powder, baking soda, salt, and lemon zest.
+- Pour the two flours into a large mixing bowl and stir in the sugar, baking powder, baking soda, salt, and zest.

 - Cube the cold butter and add it to the flour mixture.
 Rub the fat into the flour by pinching the cubes of butter and stirring it with the flour until the mixture looks like fine breadcrumbs.